-Note the date of receipt, the expiration date and the date of first use for all standards and reagents.
+Note the date of receipt, expiration date and date of first use for all standards and reagents.
 Document acceptable verification of any standard used after its expiration date.

 Record the concentration or other value for the standard in the appropriate measurement units.